Canon 1Ds vs Nikon D750

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D750 indeed provides for movie recording, while the 1Ds does not.
 The highest resolution format that the D750 can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds and the D750 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.70x).
 The following table reports on some other key feature differences and similarities of the Canon 1Ds, the Nikon D750, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The D750 has one, while the 1Ds does not.
 While the built-in flash of the D750 is not very powerful, it can at times be useful as a fill-in light.

 The 1Ds writes its imaging data to Compact Flash cards, while the D750 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D750 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds or the Nikon D750 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1Ds: